A Scoping Review of Mixed Initiative Visual Analytics in the Automation Renaissance: Results: An Integrated Taxonomy for Mixed-Initiative VA

 \subsection{Level of Automation}

-We have characterized mixed-initiative systems to involve {\textbf{{humans}}} and {\textbf{{artificial agents}}} making decisions and taking actions to contribute to a {\textbf{{shared~task}}} and making positive {\textbf{{impact}}} to the workflow compared to a non-mixed-initiative approach.
+We have characterized mixed-initiative systems to involve {\textbf{{humans}}} and {\textbf{{artificial agents}}} making decisions and taking actions to contribute to a {\textbf{{shared~task}}} and having an {\textbf{{impact}}} on the workflow compared to non-mixed-initiative approaches.
 An important design choice that we observed in our literature review was the degree to which humans and automation share agency.
 We refer to this design choice as {\textbf{{level of automation}}}.
-We followed the classification scheme proposed by Parasuraman et al.~\cite{parasuraman2000a}, which categorizes the level of automation into ten levels, ranging from the computer does not providing any assistance (Level 1) to the computer deciding everything and acting autonomously (Level 10).
-In our review we only observed five levels of automation (Table~\ref{tab:level-of-auto}) which we discuss in this section.
+We followed the classification scheme proposed by \citet{parasuraman2000a}, which categorizes the level of automation into ten levels ranging from the computer not providing any assistance (Level 1) to the computer deciding everything and acting autonomously (Level 10).
+In our review, we observed only five levels of automation, discussed below.

+The earliest mixed-initiative \acro{VA} system in our review is designed to assist in constraint satisfaction tasks such as travel planning and flight scheduling \cite{pu2002design}.
+This system \autol{\textit{\textbf{offers all available search algorithms}}} as well as \autol{\textit{\textbf{the entire search space}}} while identifying solutions.
+Given the computational complexity of such search problems and the possibility of the computer not being able to identify a satisfactory solution, the human agent is responsible for observing the search progress and selecting configurations or algorithms that might be put the system on a more promising path to the solution.